TUDelftNAS/Delftvisor/design/design.md

 # Notes
 Let all xid live in the system for a while so you know to what tenant to forward an error when you get 1

+Need a way to easily lookup physical switches by datapath id

 TODO Remove this section